ayrna/orca/doc/orca-tutorial.md

  - Individual experiment configuration files for each dataset and partition.
  - A `Results` folder with the following information:
   - `mean-results_train.csv` and `mean-results_test.csv` which are reports in CSV format (easily read by Excel or LibreOffice Calc).
 They contain the mean and standard deviation for each performance measure (`AMAE`,`CCR`,`GM`,`MAE`,`MMAE`,`MS`,`MZE`,`Spearman`,`Tkendall` and `Wkappa`) and the computational time.
 These averages and standard deviations are obtained for all the partitions of each algorithm and dataset.
-  - One folder for each dataset with the following data:
+ - The `Results` folder contains one subfolder for each dataset with the following data:
   - Train and test confusion matrices (`matrices.txt`).
   - Name of the folder used for the experiments (`dataset`).
   - Individual results for each of the partitions in CSV format (`results.csv`).
   - Models of each partition in `.mat` format (`Models` folder).
   - For threshold models, the one dimensional mapping (before applying the discretisation based on the thresholds) for training and test datasets ('Guess' folder).
   - Labels predicted by the models for each partition ('Predictions' folder).
   - Optimal hyper-parameters values obtained after nested cross-validation ('OptHyperparams').
   - Computational time results ('Times').

 # Use ORCA with your own datasets